Majic2000/GeneticAlgo_NN_optimisation/README.md

 Furthermore, the Baldwinian learning approach replaces the Lamarckian approach, and the results are compared and discussed.
 The training and test errors across generations, along with the 3D surface plot, are shown and analyzed for differences and potential reasons.

-Overall, this coursework provides hands-on experience in using evolutionary algorithms and neural networks for function approximation, showcasing the implementation, optimization, and analysis of the network's performance using different learning approaches.
+Overall, this reserach project provided me with hands-on experience in using evolutionary algorithms and neural networks for function approximation, showcasing the implementation, optimization, and analysis of the network's performance using different learning approaches.